 I LOVE COUPEVILLE

-The Coupeville Historic Waterfront Association has set an ambitious goal to raise $20,500 to be distributed as no-strings attached grants to our waterfront businesses most affected by the COVID19 shut-down.
+The Coupeville Historic Waterfront Association has set an ambitious goal to raise $20,500 to be distributed throughout the summer as no-strings attached grants to our waterfront businesses most affected by the COVID19 shut-down.

-We have given out over 11 thousand dollars in grants as of May 22nd and our June COVID Grant fund is coming along.
+We have given out over 11 thousand dollars in grants as of now.

 Can you give $20?
 Can you give $200?
 Please pitch in what every you can.